DEFRA/ffc-jenkins-pipeline-library/vars/build.md

 Example usage:

 ```
-defraUtils.updateGithubCommitStatus('Build started', 'PENDING')
+build.updateGithubCommitStatus('Build started', 'PENDING')
 ```

-Note: the library initialises member variables `repoUrl` and `commitSha` when the `getVariables` method is run.
-These need to be set for the `updateGithubCommitStatus` method to work correctly.
+Note: the method requires member variables `repoUrl` and `commitSha` to be set prior to running `getVariables`.
+Without these variables being set `updateGithubCommitStatus` method will fail to work correctly.

 There are 3 shortcut methods in the library for setting pending, failure and success.
 You should use these instead of calling this method directly.

-### setGithubStatusPending / build.setGithubStatusPending
+## setGithubStatusPending

 Updates the build status for the current commit to "Pending".
 See `updateGithubCommitStatus` for further information, as that method is called by this one.

 The method takes a single optional parameter
 - a message.
 This defaults to `Build started` if nothing is passed

-New usage:
+Example usage:

 ```
 build.setGithubStatusPending()
 ```

-### setGithubStatusSuccess / build.setGithubStatusSuccess
+## setGithubStatusSuccess

 Updates the build status for the current commit to "Success".
 See `updateGithubCommitStatus` for further information, as that method is called by this one.

 The method takes a single optional parameter
 - a message.
 This defaults to `Build successful` if nothing is passed

-New usage:
+Example usage:

 ```
 build.setGithubStatusSuccess()
 ```

-### setGithubStatusFailure / build.setGithubStatusFailure
+## setGithubStatusFailure

 Updates the build status for the current commit to "Failed".
 See `updateGithubCommitStatus` for further information, as that method is called by this one.

 The method takes a single parameter
 - a message.

-New usage:
+Example usage:

 ```
 build.setGithubStatusFailure(error.message)
 ```

-### buildAndPushContainerImage / build.buildAndPushContainerImage
+## buildAndPushContainerImage

 Builds the image from the docker-compose file and pushes it to a repository.